MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/operate/windows-autopatch-fu-end-user-exp.md

 3. Feature update grace period

 > [!NOTE]
-> Windows Autopatch doesn't yet support feature updates without notifying end users.
-> In the following examples, the informational messages "It's almost time to restart" / "Your organization requires your device to restart" do not automatically disappear after a period of time.
-They will remain on the screen until the user interacts with the message.
+> Windows Autopatch doesn't yet support feature updates without notifying end users.<p>The "It's almost time to restart" and "Your organization requires your device to restart" notifications won't disappear until the user interacts with the notification.</p>

 ### Typical update experience